JuliaAstro/LombScargle.jl/README.md

                           maximum_frequency=maximum_frequency))
 ```

 which returns a `LombScargle.Periodogram`.
-The mandatory arguments are:
+The only mandatory arguments are:

 * `times`: the vector of observation times
 * `signal`: the vector of observations associated with `times`

+All these vectors must have the same length.

+Besides the two arguments introduced above, `lombscargle` has a number of other
+optional arguments and keywords in order to choose the right algoithm to use and
+tweak the appearance of the periodogram (do not be scared, you will most
+probably need to use only a few of them, see the "Examples" section).

-Optional argument is:
+The only optional argument is:

 * `errors`: the uncertainties associated to each `signal` point

-All the vectors above must have the same length.
+Also `errors` must have the same length as `times` and `signal`.

 Optional keyword arguments are: